Seen

 The Children's Film Foundation was a non-profit organisation which made films for children in the UK from the 50s to the 80s (and apparently since then has funded similar projects under a different name).
 Chances are I saw a few of them but two stayed with me.
 In Kadoyng (1972) a human-seeming alien comes to Earth in an egg-shaped spaceship and is befriended by some kids.
 His alien origin becomes apparent once he removes his helmet to expose one fleshy antena (the name of the show is descriptive of the sound it makes as it springs forth).
 The other is Glitterball (1977) and this time the friendly alien visitor is a small metallic ball (possibly robotic) that can roll itself around.
 In this one a lot of the special effects involved simply reversing or changing the speed of footage but it worked and the story climaxes with a whole host of balls helping thwart the plans of some petty criminals.

-There was a time that the Dandenong area lacked a cinema of its own, so in school holidays movies would be played in general purpose venues like the Dandenong Town Hall and an auditorium at Parkmore Shopping Centre.
+There was a time that the Dandenong area lacked a cinema of its own, so in school holidays movies would be played in general purpose venues like the Dandenong Town Hall or an auditorium at Parkmore Shopping Centre.
 I think I would have seen one or more of these films in such settings, along with those slapstick action movies from Italy starring Terrence Hill and Bud Spencer.

 A Better Bug